-Interference Screw length can be measured off the laser marked depth indications on the Drill.
+Interference Screw length can be sized off the laser marked depth indications on the Drill.

-Alternatively, a Depth Gauge is provided to measure calcaneal length by measuring drilled depth to give a reference for Interference Screw length required.
+Alternatively, a Depth Gauge is provided to evaluate the calcaneal length by gauging drilled depth to give a reference for Interference Screw length required.
 Typically, a 15 mm or 20 mm Screw length is appropriate for this indication.